 Blisters are a common occurrence for athletes and anyone who wears new shoes.
-They will occur in areas of friction but are classically located on the heel or the sides and tops of the toes.
-They may become severe and infected so proper blister care is important.
+Blisters will occur in areas of friction and are classically located on the heel or the sides and tops of the toes.
+They may become severe and infected, so proper blister care is essential.
 When trying to avoid the pain of a blister, people may try stepping on a different part of the foot.
-This can lead to the foot and other structures becoming loaded in an unaccustomed way.
-This can lead to pain and inflammation.
+This can lead to the foot and other structures in the leg becoming loaded in an unusual way that promotes an injury.
 This is common in novice runners, especially when starting a running program.

 The causes of blisters are categorised in two ways.
-The first is anything that increases contact pressure (rubbing) or area with the foot such as tight shoes, new shoes, and unusual footwear.
-The second is anything that increases friction or wear and this may include moisture, dirt, sand or grit.
+The first is anything that increases contact pressure (rubbing) on an area of the foot.
+This includes tight shoes, new shoes, and unusual footwear.
+The second is anything that increases friction on the skin and includes moisture, dirt, sand or grit.

 There are a few things that can be done to ease the pain of blisters and prevent them from occurring in the future.

 - Protect the area with thicker socks, pads, bandaids

 - Make a barrier with petroleum jelly (Vaseline – good for under the arms in runners etc)